liushuyu6666/Jupiter_Restaurant_Backend_SpringBoot_New/HELP.md

 ### Local
 Don't forget to install mongodb on-premise if you want to demo it locally.
 The database name should be `Spring_Boot_Jays`, which is defined in `application.properties`.

+# Swagger
+Swagger is installed so after running this project, go to http://localhost:8080/swagger-ui/ to check all APIs.